matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Do not use any personally identifiable information as object names.
 - One option to serve content securely to outside users is to use signed URLs.

-**3. Which TWO of the following statements is TRUE with regards to security in BigQuery and its datasets?**
+**3. Which TWO of the following statements are TRUE in regard to security in BigQuery and its datasets?**

 - A BigQuery Authorized View allows administrators to restrict users to viewing only subsets of a dataset.
 - BigQuery has its own list of assignable IAM roles.